jfh3/PYFIT-FF/README.md

 		* Fast
 		* Flexible
 		* Open Source

+## Documentation

-+ __Documentation__: This README file only contains information on how to install and use PYFIT-FF.
+This README file only contains information on how to install and use PYFIT-FF.
 For more detailed information on what the code is doing and how it works please refer to the manual in (PYFIT-FF/docs/manual.pdf).
 The manual covers the following topics

 	- Background information relevant to PYFIT
 		* Regression
 		* Neural network overview